apache/brpc/docs/en/server.md

 After the setting, service does not convert http body to pb request after receiving http request, which also makes the pb request undefined.
 Users have to parse the http body by themselves when `cntl->request_protocol() == brpc::PROTOCOL_HTTP` is true which indicates the request is from http.

-As a correspondence, if cntl->response_attachment() is not empty and pb response is set as well, brpc does not report error anymore, instead cntl->response_attachment() will be used as body of the http response.
-This behavior does not relate to setting allow_http_body_to_pb or not.
+As a correspondence, if cntl->response_attachment() is not empty and pb response is set as well, brpc does not report the ambiguous anymore, instead cntl->response_attachment() will be used as body of the http response.
+This behavior is unaffected by setting allow_http_body_to_pb or not.
 If the relaxation results in more users' errors, we may restrict it in future.

 # Protocols

 Server detects supported protocols automatically, without assignment from users. `cntl->protocol()` gets the protocol being used.
 Server is able to accept connections with different protocols from one port, users don't need to assign different ports for different protocols.
-Even one connection may transport messages in multiple protocols, although we rarely do this.
+Even one connection may transport messages in multiple protocols, although we rarely do this (and not recommend).
 Supported protocols:

 - [The standard protocol used in Baidu](baidu_std.md), shown as "baidu_std", enabled by default.